-The Chancellor recently announced a new Government scheme named the “self-employed income support scheme” to help those in self-employment whose businesses have been affected by the coronavirus outbreak.
+In this blog, we outline the key details of the Government’s “self-employed income support scheme” which was launched to help those in self-employment whose businesses have been affected by the coronavirus outbreak.

 The scheme is available to self-employed individuals and members of partnerships where: